Edgar-Donk/frothy-brew/docs/treeview/header_column_widths.rst

-Set Header and column Widths
+Set Header and Column Widths
 ============================

 You will notice that the header and column sizes are not set, therefore they